MicrosoftDocs/memdocs/memdocs/intune/protect/derived-credentials.md

 ## Plan for derived credentials

-Understand the following considerations before setting up a derived credential issuer.
+Understand the following considerations before setting up a derived credential issuer for Android and iOS/iPadOS.

+For Windows devices, see [Derived credentials for Windows](#derived-credentials-for-windows), later in this article.

 ### 1) Review the documentation for your chosen derived credential issuer